IslamSeddiq/Real_Estate_Dashboard/README.md

 # 🧠 About Project

 This project is an interactive **Real Estate Intelligence Dashboard** built using Power BI to analyze property market data and support data-driven decision-making.
-The dashboard transforms raw real estate datasets into meaningful insights through dynamic visualizations, KPIs, and advanced DAX calculations.
+The dashboard transforms raw real estate datasets into meaningful insights through dynamic visualizations, KPIs, advanced DAX calculations, and interactive Bookmarks feature enabling users to switch between different analytical views and dashboard perspectives seamlessly.

 ---